rapzaDev/rapzaDev/README.md

 <h3>Hello World! 🌍️</h3>
 <p>
-I have been a Full Stack JS developer since 2020.
+My name is Rafael Arango Pérez, I have 24 yers old and I have been a Full Stack JS developer since 2020.
 I am passionate about the development of web and mobile applications, especially the development of the Backend of these applications.
 </p>

 #